Monisha-RK10/RAG_QA-Retrieval-Augmented-Question-Answering/README.md

 - Persist them once (Chroma in "db" folder), reload if already there.
 - Saves huge compute costs in production.

--`Cached embeddings in a persistent vector DB so they’re computed only once, queries just reuse it, which saves time and resources.`
+`Cached embeddings in a persistent vector DB so they’re computed only once, queries just reuse it, which saves time and resources.`

 ### 2. Quantization (in llm.py)
 - int8 quantization (bitsandbytes) → cuts GPU memory, improves latency.